Upgrade sequence of the nodes

 Note

-The following is a broad overview of the steps involved in the Backup and Restore Upgrade method:
+Here is an overview of the steps involved in the backup and restore upgrade method:

-In order to remove a node from the deployment, you need to deregister the node.
+1. Deregister a node: To remove a node from the deployment, deregister the node.
 For more information about node deregistration or removal, see the "Remove a Node from Deployment" section in Cisco Identity Services Engine Administrator Guide.

-To reimage a Cisco ISE node, you must first remove it from the deployment, and then proceed to installing Cisco ISE.
-For more information about Cisco ISE installation, see the "Install Cisco ISE " chapter in the Cisco Identity Services Engine Installation Guide.
+2. Reimage a node: To reimage a Cisco ISE node, first remove it from the deployment, then install Cisco ISE.
+For more information about Cisco ISE installation, see the "Install Cisco ISE" chapter in the Cisco Identity Services Engine Installation Guide.

-We recommend that you apply the latest patch of newly installed Cisco ISE Release.
+Apply the latest patch to the newly installed Cisco ISE release.

 Note